We are here for your future scientist.

-- Students have personal interaction with STEM Superstars, accomplished STEM professionals from organizations such as Google, NASA, and Duke Energy.
+- Students interact with STEM Superstars — accomplished STEM professionals from organizations such as Google, NASA, and Duke Energy.

-- Virtual expeditions to STEM companies give students an opportunity to see women excelling in STEM careers
+- Expeditions to STEM companies give students an opportunity to see women excelling in STEM careers.

-- Our outcomes and impact have been researched and validated by Harvard and UNCC
+- Our outcomes and impact have been researched and validated by Harvard and UNC Charlotte.

 This is a big opportunity for girls…It makes you think more about earth and about how many things you can change through science.
 I want to be a surgeon because I love helping people.
 I think everyone can change the world.